-i.
-Climate change disproportionately impacts the human rights of certain marginalized populations International bodies have emphasized how climate change disproportionately impacts the most vulnerable, including future generations.
-For example, the IPCC in 2007 had expressed that the "[i]mpacts of climate change are likely to be felt most acutely not only by the poor, but also by certain segments of the population, such as the elderly, the very young, the powerless, indigenous peoples, and recent immigrants, particularly if they are linguistically isolated, i.e. those most dependent on public
+as See e.g. Anna Kaijser and Annica Kronsell, Climate change through the lens of intersectionality, Environmental Politics, 23:3, 2014, 417-433, p.
+420 ("The responsibility, vulnerability, and decision-making power of individuals and groups in relation to climate change can be attributed to social structures based on characteristics such as gender, socio-economic status, ethnicity, nationality, health, sexual orientation, age, and place.
+Moreover, the impacts of climate change, as well as strategies for mitigation and adaptation, may reinforce such structures and categorisations.").
+It is also worth noting that under the 2015 Paris Agreement, "when i.
+Climate change disproportionately impacts the human rights of older women and other specific populations International bodies have emphasized how climate change disproportionately impacts the most vulnerable, including older women.
+For example, the IPCC in 2007 had expressed that the "[i]mpacts of climate change are likely to be felt most acutely not only by the poor, but also by certain segments of the population, such as the elderly, the very young, the powerless, indigenous peoples, and recent immigrants, particularly if they are linguistically isolated, i.e. those most dependent on public support.
+Impacts will also differ according to gender."